micmejia/bible-dump/AMPC/Deuteronomy/Deut 33.md

-And of Zebulun he said: [^d]Rejoice, Zebulun, in your interests abroad, and you, Issachar, in your tents [at home].
+And of Zebulun he said: Rejoice, Zebulun, in your interests abroad, and you, Issachar, in your tents [at home].